 |Estimated Virgin Fares||Economy||Premium Economy||Upper Class|

-Those who want to travel to a destination not serviced by Virgin Atlantic can use their Flying Club miles at any of Virgin’s partner airlines, listed below:
+Those who want to travel to a destination not serviced by Virgin Atlantic can use their Flying Club miles with Virgin’s partner airlines.
+In most cases, you can both earn and spend loyalty programme Flying Club miles on any Virgin codeshare flights.

 - Singapore Airlines